AFeebleChild/aws-go-tool/README.md

 The `source_profile = saml` is also required, as that profile name is hardcoded into the tool as of now.
 This is a profile that needs to be configured in your `~/.aws/credentials` file, and have access to assume the list of roles passed into the tool.

+# TODO
+Add printer function for csv

+Create better way to open log file, instead of creating new one each run